mentalmove/BigNumbers/README.md

 the idea behind _BigNumbers_.
 Floating point numbers of variable size (i.e. integer part left of the point, fractal part right of the point) can be realised using strings; this is an easy approach for humans, but unfortunately slow.
-A third method would be pairs of numbers or BigNumbers; this can be done without touching the library, i.e.
+A third method would be pairs of numbers of BigNumbers; this can be done without touching the library, i.e.
 ```js
 // @param numerator BigNumber
 // @param denominator BigNumber